What is Competitive programming

-- on the top, every solution has a link of the question statement on Hackerearth.
+- on the top, every solution has a link to the question statement on Hackerearth.

 - It is possible that there might be an efficient approach to the same question is possible but as I mentioned earlier these are the first thought solutions, which are then optimized by me to clear all test cases.

 Now the good part of these solutions is that they use a naive and easier approach, not like the straightforward approach explained in an editorial solution of these.
-For example, the problem “PrimeStrings“, I had written a basic, first thought based solution to it, what a beginner could think of.
-Instead, when now I look back at it, I feel I could have optimized or shortened the code by using data structures like “set” and “dict“, but these things don’t strike in the first try.
+For example, for the problem “PrimeStrings”, I had written a basic, first thought-based solution to it, that a beginner could think of.
+Instead, when now I look back at it, I feel I could have optimized or shortened the code by using data structures like “set” and “dict”, but these things don’t strike on the first try.

 What to do if stuck?

 Whenever stuck on a problem, just don’t give up and keep trying to approach it differently.